 Who is Bridget Walsh Moore?

-Bridget Walsh Moore is the Democratic nominee for the Missouri State House of Representatives in the 93rd district.
+Bridget Walsh Moore is the State Representative for Missouri’s 93rd District.
 After graduating from Ursuline Academy in St. Louis in 2006, Bridget went on to attend Bradley University’s Institute of International Studies in Peoria, IL, where she graduated in 2010 as a member of the International Studies Honor Society.
 During her time at Bradley University, Bridget also studied Arabic language and International Relations at the American University in Cairo, in Cairo, Egypt.
 She has also earned a Chancellor’s Certificate in International Trade from the World Trade Center through a joint program with the University of Missouri – St. Louis.
 In April of 2014 Bridget was diagnosed with stage 3 osteosarcoma, a bone cancer, which cost her a year of chemotherapy and a lifesaving amputation of her right leg.
 Now enjoying a full recovery, Bridget has become an active member of the adaptive athletic community in St. Louis.

 Ready to make calls?
 Click HERE.
 Want to know more?
 Scroll down to see where Bridget Walsh Moore stands on the issues.